About

 Leadership Development

-Mirror Memoirs is, in part, a social enterprise to create paid leadership opportunities as keynote speakers, trainers, facilitators, policy advocates, researchers, curriculum writers, and organizational development practitioners for transgender, non-binary and intersex survivors of color (particularly those who are Black, Indigenous and/or Latinx) who are historically unemployed or underemployed.
+Mirror Memoirs is, in part, a social enterprise to create paid leadership opportunities as keynote speakers, trainers, facilitators, policy advocates, researchers, curriculum writers, and organizational development practitioners for transgender, non-binary, and intersex survivors of color (particularly those who are Black, Indigenous and/or Latinx) who are historically unemployed or underemployed.

 Survivor-Led Advocacy & Training